greg-luxford/security-hub-ai-workshop/USER_GUIDE.md

-# 🛡️ User Guide - Security Hub AI Chatbot (Amazon Titan)
+# 🛡️ User Guide - Security Hub AI Chatbot (Claude Haiku)

 ## 🚀 Easy Ways to Use the Solution